PaulHatch/semantic-version/readme.md

 a given commit with this path specified, the `changed` value will be false.

 Second, the input `namespace` can be set to create an additional named version.
-If this value is set, it will be appended to the end of tags for the version, and only tags with this value appended will be considered when determining the version.
+If this value is set, it will be appended (separated by a hyphen) to the end of tags for the version, and only tags with this value appended will be considered when determining the version.
+The namespace will be pruned from the string output as "version" within the action.

 Finally, set different values for `major_pattern` and `minor_pattern` than the other projects in order to be able to mark these commits independently.

 To use secondary versions in a workflow, simply create additional steps in a job referencing semantic version multiple times.
-For example:
+For example, a project tagged like `v1.2.3+0-db` could be configured like this:

 ```yaml
 - name: Application Version